The most degree choices

 No matter which of our programs you choose, you can be sure that it’s outstanding.
 We’ve been recognized as an America's Top College by Forbes, and The Princeton Review annually names us a Best in the West university.

 Find your degree at UNT

 We offer programs you won’t find anywhere else, making your opportunities as limitless as your potential.
 Check out a few of our unique offerings:

-We are one of the nation’s largest universities, with 37,000 students studying at 12 colleges and schools:
+We are one of the nation’s largest universities, with nearly 38,000 students studying at 12 colleges and schools: